mahebbar/MayaOnlineDocs/chapter1.md

 &lt;&lt;include screenshot&gt;&gt;

 # Inviting Users

+You can invite your friends to use MayaOnline.
+Use the following procedure to invite.

 1. Click **Invite **to invite friends to use MayaOnline.
 2. Enter the email address and the users will receive an invitation.